tomatoweb/Test-Eloquent-Relationships/README.md

 ---

-DB:
+### You may need to serve your App for dev purposes and at the same time use SQLite for the tests
+### and safely keep your dev DB datas
 ---

-Copy the contents of your .env or .env.example file to create a file called .env.testing

-Change the value of APP_ENV to 'testing'

-remove all of the DB_ entries
+Create an .env.testing file, set `APP_ENV` to `testing` and remove all `DB_` entries

-Make sure your phpunit.xml has the following lines and uncomment them:
+Make sure your phpunit.xml has the following lines

 <env name="DB_CONNECTION" value="memory_testing"/>
 <env name="DB_DATABASE" value=":memory:"/>